-So if you’re looking for a roasted vegetable recipe, take a peak at this one –it’s perfect for the most seasoned of chefs, as well as beginner cooks.
+So if you’re looking for a roasted vegetable recipe, take a peek at this one –it’s perfect for the most seasoned of chefs, as well as beginner cooks.
 Personally, I think this is the best way to cook zucchini and carrots…and cauliflower too!

-Roasted Cauliflower Carrots, and Zucchini
+Roasted Cauliflower, Carrots, and Zucchini

 - Chop cauliflower into florets

 - Chop zucchini into ½-inch slices

 - Chop the carrots on the diagonal into ½-inch slices

 - Place vegetables in a large bowl